rishavjha62/my-notes/inbox/2025-06-14_kubernetes-basics.md

 > [!NOTE] A pod can have multiple containers.
 > These containers are usually not of the same kind.

-- **Cluster**: A cluster is a set of nodes grouped together.
+- **cluster**: A cluster is a set of nodes grouped together.

+- **nodes(minions)**: A node is a machine physical or virtual on which kubernetes is installed.
+It is a worker machine where contianers will be launched.

-- **Master Node**: A master node is another node in the cluster with kubernetes installed.
+- **master node**: A master node is another node in the cluster with kubernetes installed.
 It watches over the other nodes in the cluster and is responsible for orchestration of the contianers on worker nodes.